 This Thanksgiving we are heading to the mountains to cook and overeat with another couple.
 The meal will be meat-heavy with a vegetarian flare.
 I am in charge of the turkey along with some traditional sides.
-I am going to make my side dishes vegetarian friendly.
-I wanted to have an option for gravy as well.
+I am going to make my side dishes vegetarian friendly, and I wanted to have an option for gravy as well.
 One cannot eat mashed potatoes without gravy, right?
 I have to say I am beyond pleased at how delicious my vegetarian gravy came out.

 I have said it before and I will say it again, I am all about the side dishes during Thanksgiving and especially the gravy.
 I put it on the stuffing as well as the mashed potatoes, along with a drizzle or two over the turkey.

-I used my rich mushroom stock for this recipe and it came out so flavorful.
-Lenny kept insisting that it was a beef-based gravy, and not vegetarian gravy, it has that much flavor.
-The deep dark color is from the caramelized mushrooms which adds so much flavor.
+I used my rich mushroom stock for this recipe and it came out so so good!
+Lenny kept insisting that it was a beef-based gravy, and not vegetarian, it has that much flavor.
+The deep dark color is from the caramelized mushrooms which adds great depth to the flavor.

 I use the same method for this vegetarian gravy recipe that I use for my meat-based gravy recipes.
 It is the beurre manie method, (little how-to video) which is basically making a paste out of butter and flour.
 This method creates a super smooth gravy with no lumps and it is so fast as well as easy.
 Perfection every time!

 - 4 tablespoons unsalted butter, room temperature